sagars729/CMSC389T-Toolbox/README.md

   -f admins='sagars729 nkrishnan19 username3 username4'
 ```

-You can also use the Actions tab to run the worfklow from GitHub with the same
-parameters.

 ## Publishing Projects

 For this class, we keep two repositories: a private TA repository that contains
 all projects before they are released (for internal development) and a public
 student repo that contains finalized polished versions of those projects.
 The
-'Publish Project' action allows facilitators to publish a project from the
+`Publish Project` action allows facilitators to publish a project from the
 private repository to the public repository.

-This action has two parameters:
+### Parameters

 - organization: the name of the organization that we are updating
 - project: the name of the project that is being published/updated

+### Example

 From the command line,
 ```bash
 gh workflow run 'Publish Project' --ref main -f organization=cmsc389T-fall22 \
   -f project=P0
 ```

-You can also use the Actions tab to run the worfklow from GitHub with the same
-parameters.